Table of Contents

 Moreover, some respondents may exit the case for various reasons before the adjudication of a 337 decision (e.g., Withdrawn, Settlement, Consent Order), while others may remain until a 337 decision is reached (No Violation, Violation-Settlement, Violation – Limited Exclusion Order (LEO) / General Exclusion Order (GEO) / Cease and Desist Order (CDO)).
 Additionally, some respondents may default or are not served, all of which may need consideration in the scoring process.

-Table 6.1 summarizes how we considered each of these outcomes and the scores we allocated to each of the parties and their representatives (i.e., attorneys or law firms).
+Table 1 below summarizes how we considered each of these outcomes and the scores we allocated to each of the parties and their representatives (i.e., attorneys or law firms).
 It also includes the scores we allocated to judges based on each outcome.

 OutcomeComplainantRespondentComp.
 Atty/FirmResp.
 Atty/FirmJudge